 Not good for higher quality games

-The GPU that this PC comes with is the Nvidia GeForce GTX 1660 supported by an 80 PLUS certified PSU.
-This GPU is not the best option when it comes to gaming.
+The GPU that this gaming PC comes with is the Nvidia GeForce GTX 1660 supported by an 80 PLUS certified PSU.
+This graphics card is not the best option when it comes to gaming.
 It’s capable of running most games on medium settings but falls short when under the pressure of high load games, being unable to break 60 fps or achieve 4k.

-So if that is your desire then this PC is probably not the one for you.
-However, like most gaming PCs on the current market, the Centaurus Andromeda A5 runs on the Windows 10 OS.
+So if that is your desire then this prebuilt gaming PC is probably not the best choice for you.
+However, like most gaming desktops on the current market, the Centaurus Andromeda A5 runs on the Windows 10 OS.

 Storage wise the Andromeda A5 does not let you down. offering 2TB of HDD and 240GB of SSD storage.
 This means that you get the best of both worlds when it comes to storage and will probably never have the need to invest in an external hard drive, meaning there are no additional costs to what you have already paid.

-Overall this gaming PC is a good option for people wanting a mid-tier system, but I would not recommend it for those looking for a more intensive experience.
+Overall this gaming PC is one of the best options for people wanting a mid range system for less than $1000, but I would not recommend it for those looking for a more intensive experience.
 It also offers your basic needs in connectivity.